 1994 Marin CWP Policies EQ-2.1, EQ-2.18 through EQ-2.20 relates to the value riparian systems, calls for minimized soil disturbance and reduced surface water runoff rate.
 Specifically, 1994 Marin CWP Policy EQ-2.19 states that surface runoff rates more than pre-development levels should not be allowed.
-While the proposed residence is located largely over the footprint of the existing residence, the proposed project would reduce the lot coverage of 6,118 square feet (which includes the pre-existing bridge) by 1,698 square feet, resulting in a proposed lot coverage of 4,420 square feetthe proposed footprint is also expanded beyond the existing and the overall lot coverage includes an increase in impervious surface from approximately 3,369 square feet to 6,190 square feet.
+While the proposed residence is located largely over the footprint of the existing residence, the proposed footprint is also expanded beyond the existing and the overall lot coverage includes an increase in impervious surface from approximately 3,369 square feet to 6,190 square feet.
 To ensure consistency with 1994 Marin CWP Policies EQ-2.1, EQ-2.18 through EQ-2.20 and to ensure that the proposed project would not result in potentially significant impacts (see Section IV.4 - Water, for discussion on water related impacts) Mitigation Measure 1.B.1 is provided to modify the footprint of the proposed residence and requires the driveway surface to replace with low runoff coefficient surface.
 Through implementation of Mitigation Measure 1.B.1 and as illustrated in Exhibit B the footprint of the proposed residence would be confined to the approximate limits of the existing residence; the southern portion of the structure approximately which is 1,127 square feet.
-The footprint of the existing second unit (442 square feet) shall be removed and its footprint shall be left undeveloped; thereby eliminating the footprint of the proposed art studio and development above.
+The footprint of the existing second unit (442 square feet) shall be removed and left undeveloped; thereby eliminating the footprint of the proposed art studio and development above.
 Eliminating this area allows for the replacement of this impervious surface to be transferred to the proposed garage with the second unit above making the proposed residence consistent with 1994 Marin CWP Policies EQ-2.1, EQ-2.18 through EQ-2.20 by reducing runoff rate.

-Additionally, the newly proposed TuffTrak driveway surface could add reduce the calculations by approximately 2,3000 square feet of additional impervious surfaces to the project site.
+Additionally, the newly proposed TuffTrak driveway surface could add approximately 2,000 square feet of additional impervious surfaces to the project site.
 To ensure compliance with 1994 Marin CWP Policies EQ-2.1, EQ-2.18 through EQ-2.20 Mitigation Measure 1.B.1 also requires the TuffTrak driveway surface to be replaced with a partially pervious surface with a low runoff coefficient such as gravel or grasscrete that yields a greater absorption rate.
 This would result in impervious surfaces amounts to be closer to those of the existing conditions.
 Thus, rendering the proposed project consistent with 1994 Marin CWP Policies EQ-2.1, EQ-2.18 through EQ-2.20 and therefore the impact would be less than significant.
 Environmental impacts associated with increase soil disturbance and surface water runoff rate are discussed in Section IV.4 - Water of this Initial Study.